-You've been conditioned to believe every device needs antivirus software, but that rule isn't true for Apple's iPhones and iPads.
-Over the years, security companies have claimed to offer products that support the iPhone, but Apple made it so you don't need them.
+You've been conditioned to believe every device needs antivirus software, but that isn't true for Apple's iPhones and iPads.
+While many security companies offer products that support the iPhone, they're not really antivirus software; Apple has made sure that you don't need it.

 Why?
 Apple says it "designed the iOS platform with security at its core."
-That's more than just a simple platitude, While iPhones and iPads aren't completely fool-proof devices — especially when jailbroken — the iOS platform sandboxes apps inside of a user partition that limits access to the system.
+That's more than just a simple platitude, While iPhones and iPads aren't completely fool-proof devices — especially after they've been jailbroken — the iOS platform sandboxes apps inside of a user partition that limits access to the system.

 Keep iOS Updated

-While you may read stories about iPhone security and privacy, such as a backdoor flaw in its Wi-Fi chip and how an iCloud account can hold a device hostage, third party solutions can't touch those issues.
-Apple guards the iPhone's security measures so closely that the most you can do is install iOS updates, which include security fixes.
+While you may read stories about iPhone security and privacy, such as a backdoor flaw in its Wi-Fi chip and how an iCloud account can hold a device hostage, third-party solutions can't touch those issues.
+Apple guards the iPhone's security measures so closely that the most you can do is install iOS updates, which normally include security fixes.

 Of course, don't feel the need to do so immediately, as some updates are less stable than others.
-Unless you're a high profile user and the target of online attacks, you can probably wait a week or two after the most recent update comes out.
+Unless you're a high-profile individual and you suspect the target of online attacks, you can probably wait a week or two after the most recent update comes out.

 iOS Doesn't Let Antivirus Work